Dravidian Linguistics Association: History

-The association was established on March 15, 1972 by V. I. Subramonium (University of Kerala), R. C. Hiremath (Karnataka University), and Mahadeva Sastry (Sri Venkateswara University).
-To attract an international scholarship, the "International School of Dravidian Linguistics" was formed on February 25, 1977 with R. C. Hiremath as first internal and Franklin C. Southworth as the first external directors.
+The association was established on March 15, 1972, by V. I. Subramonium (University of Kerala), R. C. Hiremath (Karnataka University) and Mahadeva Sastry (Sri Venkateswara University).
+To attract an international scholarship, the International School of Dravidian Linguistics was formed on February 25, 1977, with R. C. Hiremath as the first internal and Franklin C. Southworth as the first external director.
 A Council of Direction was also constituted.
-The first annual "Conference of Dravidian Linguists" was held in 1971.
+The first annual Conference of Dravidian Linguists was held in 1971.

-The five southern states, Kerala, Tamil Nadu, Telangana, Andhra Pradesh and Karnataka of India have their own mother-tongue, respectively as Malayalam, Tamil, Telugu and Kannada which constitute the Dravidian Languages.
-Dravidian Linguistics Association is promoting this co-existence and contributing to the research of history, growth and intersecting attributes of the Dravidian Languages.
-In this respect, the Malayalam Verbal forms is one of the premier attempt by the Association at its foundation year itself in 1972 written by V. R. Prabodhachandran Nayar.

-University of Kerala linguistic department maintains a close association with the Dravidian Linguistics Association.
+The languages of the five southern states of India constitute the Dravidian Languages: Malayalam is the official language of Kerala; Tamil that of Tamil Nadu; Telugu that of Telangana and Andhra Pradesh; and Kannada that of Karnataka.
+The Dravidian Linguistics Association is promoting this co-existence and contributing to research into the history, growth and intersecting attributes of the Dravidian languages.
+In this respect, the thesis Malayalam Verbal Forms of V. R. Prabodhachandran Nayar, is among the earliest output of the Association, being completed in 1972, the year of the DLA's foundation.
+The University of Kerala linguistics department maintains a close association with the Dravidian Linguistics Association.